StevenINSA/Steven_Full-Stack_Repo/README.md

   - MEAN-stack

 I created 4 branches accordingly to the course (MongoDB course only required some Terminal work).
 Thereby, you can check all the exercices completed by navigating through the branches.
-I moreover created a branch dedicated to the final MEAN-stack project, named MEAN_Project.
+As the MEAN project is highly based on the MEAN course, I didn't recreated another branch for it.

 Have a nice day!